 Even the name sounds exotic like the stuff zombie robots use to buy weapons in the fight against their human overlords.

 Okay, calm down.
 We’re getting a little carried away.

 In fact, cryptocurrency is just the next evolution in web commerce.
 And, by the way, it isn’t new.
 The most common form of cryptocurrency has been around for a decade.

 Even so, cryptocurrency isn’t just a stack of Andrew Jacksons in digital form.
 To explain this new medium of exchange, we have created a list of things you should know about cryptocurrencies – especially Bitcoin.
-This BitcoinPlay infographic can help educate you on where this cryptocurrency came from and what it means for the digital economy.

 1. Aiming for security

 The “crypto” in cryptocurrency means “hidden.”
 Designers of cryptocurrency attempt to secure transactions by encrypting the details, including the parties and their sources of exchange value.
 That information can then be checked against other transactions, making it very difficult to commit fraud, steal from accounts or to create counterfeit value.

 Bitcoin accomplishes this by tying transactions together into “blockchains.”
 These specially encrypted units are compared at regular intervals and must match one another across the network or the faulty transaction is invalidated.
 Banks are so impressed by this level of security, they are beginning to experiment with blockchains in their transactions, too.

 Bitcoin was created in the fall of 2008, although its originator remains mysterious.
 “Satoshi Nakamoto” is credited with writing the code.
 There is one small problem: This is a fictitious name.
 Whether one person or a team, the Bitcoin project has proven to be the most successful cryptocurrency released by far.
 Its market capitalization was estimated at $75.8 billion as of August 2017.